#1 Home Improvement Retailer

 What do I do before planting seeds or transplants outside?

-Before you plant, make sure that the soil is healthy, your plant will have the right amount of sun, and it's warm enough outside.
-Check your seed packet to see if it likes partial sun, full sun, or shade, as well as what time of year it should be planted.
-Space your plants as described on the seed package for best results so your plant babies have room to flourish.
+Before you put your seedlings in the ground, make sure that they will have the right amount of sun, it's warm enough outside, and the soil is healthy.
+Check your seed package to see if they prefer full sun, shade, or partial sun, as well as when they should be planted.
+Space your plants as described on the seed package for best results.
+You want your plant babies to have room to grow up big and strong.

 The Home Depot Garden Center at San Rafael